Return to all

 FAQs: NZ Residence Pathway for Teachers

-Primary and early childhood education (ECE) teaching roles have already been on Tier 2 of the Green List, which offers 2-year Work to Residence pathway.
+Early childhood education (ECE) teaching roles have already been on Tier 2 of the Green List, which offers 2-year Work to Residence pathway.

 This highlights the fact that teaching is an in-demand profession in New Zealand.
 The Government aims to have a robust framework for hiring and retaining talented overseas teaching professionals.
 It wants to ensure that students continue to a receive world-class education.